 the title.
 A catchy title could be a positive.

 Good question.
-We will have a web page entitled 2012 Entries.
+We "might" have a web page entitled

 As I get entries in, I will forward them onto the webmaster for posting